nazreinkaram/php-purelist/README.md

 3. Access the directory via a web browser.
 4. Voila!
 The script will automatically generate a clean and minimalistic listing of the directory's contents.

+# Customization

+**Authentication**: Set your desired username and password in the USERNAME and PASSWORD constants, respectively.
+**Exclusion List**: Modify the EXCLUDE_LIST constant to specify files that should be excluded from the listing.

 # Compatibility

 PureList is compatible with most PHP environments and web servers.
-It may work PHP version 5.4 but or PHP version 7 or higher is recommended.
+It may work with PHP version 5.4 but version 7 or higher is recommended.

 # Screenshot